Osaka Defeat Opens Door To Number One For Barty In Birmingham - UrduPoint

 Putintseva made a blistering start to go 5-0 up in the first set and Osaka's troubles on serve throughout the match ensured she never recovered.

+"I needed to be more free with my shots, and not worry about what happens.
+I was more aggressive and changed the rhythm; that helped me win the match," said Putintseva.

-French Open champion Barty can secure world number one by winning the title in Birmingham and she eased into the quarter-finals with a 6-3 6-1 victory over Jennifer Brady.
+French Open champion Barty can secure the world-number-one spot by winning the title in Birmingham and she eased into the quarter-finals with a 6-3 6-1 victory over Jennifer Brady.

+"The stars have aligned a little bit for me and I think when you get those opportunities you have to do your best to take them with both hands," said Barty.

+"That's what we have been able to do over the last month in particular but I feel like I'm comfortable in my own skin.

 However, Barty was too focused and too good for Brady and made it nine wins in a row after claiming her maiden Grand Slam title in Paris earlier this month.

-Barty could face five-time Wimbledon champion Venus Williams in the last eight on Friday should the 39-year-old see off sixth seed Wang Qiang of China.
+Barty will face five-time Wimbledon champion Venus Williams in the last eight on Friday after the 39-year-old was too wily for Wang Qiang in a 6-3, 6-2 win.

+Julia Goerges is next up for Putintseva after the 2018 Wimbledon semi-finalist defeated Russia's Evgeniya Rodina 6-4, 6-3.